tonylay7/bresenham-circle/README.md

 ## 🗺️ Overview

 This is a Verilog implementation of a synchronous drawing unit that is capable of drawing circles to a 640x480 framestore using Bresenham's Circle Algorithm.
-The design is synthesisable to a Xlinx Spartan-3 FPGA.
+The design is synthesizable to a Xlinx Spartan-3 FPGA.

 ## ⚙️ Specification and how it works